marsade/newspage/README.md

 ### What I learned

-How to make a mobile menu with Javascript
+- How to make a mobile menu with Javascript
+- CSS transitions and animations

 ```css
 .menu-nav {